DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 In private beta, we only worked with two accredited providers: Best Practice Network and the National Institute of Teachers (NIoT).
 This small number of accredited providers meant we only needed to upload one file at a time.

 However, the service will expand to include all (approximately 170) accredited providers in public beta.
-We may need to consider using a [multi-file upload pattern](https://design-patterns.service.justice.gov.uk/components/multi-file-upload/) to upload CSV files more efficiently.
+We may need to consider using a [multi-file upload pattern](https://design-patterns.service.justice.gov.uk/components/multi-file-upload/) to upload CSV files efficiently.

-However, we have yet to establish this need as the upload file flow is short.
+However, we have not established this need as the upload file flow is short.
 Furthermore, if we implement accounts for accredited providers, the need for file uploads is removed.

 ### Moving sampling before payments

-CONTENT TBC - OLI OLDFIELD
+Claims could be sampled before payment is made.
+A similar service, ‘Claim additional teaching payments’, takes this approach.

+This approach benefits from auditing claims before payment, allowing errors to be detected and remedied before funds are sent.

+This was dismissed because of the short period between the claim window closing in the summer and when the ESFA required projections for payments in September.
+The risk was that the sampling process would not be completed by the ESFA payment deadline, and therefore, schools would not be paid promptly.

+To mitigate the possibility of erroneous claims being submitted, we updated guidance to encourage schools to confirm their claims with their accredited providers.
+If schools did this, it would ensure alignment before the sampling process.